local_library Resource

 52315 – ENTERTAINMENT UNALW

-Appropriate for amusement, diversion, social activities and associated costs, such as tickets to shows or sports events, meals, lodging, rentals transportation or events that include visitors.
+This expenditure type should be used for amusement, diversion, social activities and associated costs, such as tickets to shows or sports events, meals, lodging, rentals, transportation, or events that include visitors.
 Used for all student meals, including lab meals and student gatherings.

 Travel Meal – SU Domestic

-(Refer to Policy: Travel Meals for more guidance and maximums.)
+(Refer to Travel Meals for more guidance and maximums.)

 Travel Meal – SU Foreign

-(Refer to Policy: Travel Meals for more guidance and maximums.)
+(Refer to Travel Meals for more guidance and maximums.)

 Travel Meal – Visitor Domestic

-(Refer to Policy: Travel Meals for more guidance and maximums.)
+(Refer to Travel Meals for more guidance and maximums.)

 Travel Meal – Visitor Foreign

-(Refer to Policy: Travel Meals for more guidance and maximums.)
+(Refer to Travel Meals for more guidance and maximums.)

 Questions?